-The Fellowship in Cardiovascular Diseases at Boston University Medical Center is somewhat unique in that fellows participating in this program have access to research opportunities at the level of clinical trials, basic cardiology research, and basic science research.
-Clinical and basic science opportunities in cardiovascular research are available at both the Boston Medical Center and at the VA Boston Healthcare System.
+The Fellowship in Cardiovascular Disease at Boston University Medical Center offers unique access to research opportunities spanning clinical trials, basic cardiology research, and basic science investigations.
+Research opportunities are available at both Boston Medical Center and the VA Boston Healthcare System.

 Fellows may elect to organize their clinical training in the following pathways: